jsmarier-courses/midterm-project-thisfeelsimpossible/mpad2003_midterm_kiranbutter.md

 Gathering more data or variables, such as the status (resolved, cancelled, active) reflected in the original dataset can be useful for telling the story of which wards need improvements and where they perform well.
 While we do see how many requests are made, we cannot see if the request was resolved, cancelled or is active, so we cannot know if areas are being improved if requests were cancelled or if they are currently being worked on.
 To gather insight, we could interview the councillors respective to their ward to see how requests get handled accordingly.
 For example, we saw that only wards 18 and 23 have city facilities requests from our graph, so we can interview councillors Marty Carr and Allan Hubley to see why there are instances of such (City of Ottawa, n.d.-a).

 Furthermore, digging deeper into Ottawa’s funds can determine why some requests are not fulfilled.
-On August 8th, 2024, which is recent to the date of service requests in the dataset (August 1st), there was a statement from Mayor Mark Sutcliffe that Ottawa is facing a financial crisis.
+On August 8th, 2024, which is recent to the date of service requests in the dataset (August 1st), there was a statement from Mayor Mark Sutcliffe that Ottawa was facing a financial crisis.
 Sutcliffe claims “Our city is facing unprecedented financial challenges that are not of our making” and that “this can’t continue or we will face historic challenges in our next budget” (City of Ottawa, 2024a).
 This statement highlights that there’s a possibility that some areas cannot be improved at the moment since there is a lack of budget or income, which will add to the story.

 ## 5. Conclusion